Comparison

 • You value progressive, forgiving power delivery for learning

-• You prefer a more established brand with longer community track record
+• You prefer a more established brand with a longer community track record

 • You want a wing that’s slightly more polished in overall handling